south korea students temple hanbok

-Types of ESL Jobs in South Korea: Public vs Private Schools
+English Teaching Jobs in South Korea: Public vs. Private Schools

 Click to scroll down and read more

 South Korea is one of the most popular locations to teach English abroad.
-It’s important to understand though that there are really two distinct types of ESL jobs in South Korea: teaching at a public school or a private school.
-Many Korean students attend public school, then go to a private school to keep studying in the afternoon or evening.
-CIEE’s Teach in South Korea program can help you connect with either type of job!
+The first thing to know is that there are two distinct types of ESL positions in South Korea: jobs at public schools and jobs at private schools.
+CIEE’s Teach in South Korea program can help you pursue either type of job, and our experienced staff can advise you while you are deciding which is your top choice.

 Teacher helping student in South Korean classroom

-Public school positions are arranged by EPIK, a South Korean government program.
+Teaching positions in South Korea’s public school system are arranged by EPIK, a Korean government program.
 CIEE is an official EPIK partner and provides candidates with timelines, guidance, and tips for applying to EPIK and navigating the complicated and competitive EPIK application process.
+For an overview of CIEE’s process, be sure to read our Public School Timeline.

 Public vs Private Schools in Korea – Similarities